SuneetPatil/Alexa-Skills-DriveTime/README.md

 # YouTube Link:
   https://www.youtube.com/watch?v=pfMk8B4l-X4&t=9s

-# To use this code:
+# To Use This Code:
  1. Update src/index.js line 3 with your APP ID.
 Its available in Skill Information tab while submitting.
  2. Get the API Key from Google(https://developers.google.com/maps/documentation/directions/get-api-key) and update src/index.js line 166 with your directions api key.